 6. ISO Camera Settings

-Your ISO camera setting in low light needs to be higher.
+Your ISO in low light needs to be higher.
 The ISO represents how sensitive your camera is to light, and most photographers are loathe to move it above 400.
 But, for low light settings, you’re going to need more, perhaps as much as 3000 or even a little more.

 The problem with higher ISO settings is that you introduce more noise–that is, a more pixelated appearance–to the image, but you can remove noise in post production.
 And, most modern cameras have good ISO performance, meaning they can produce a good quality image even up to an ISO setting of 3,200.